jundalisay/superblist/content/en/research/sarkar/idea/chapter-05.md

 Hence, in the stage of  -->

-The mindstuff has an Identity-layer and an Ego-layer <!-- we get Mahattattva and Ahaḿtattva --> as well.
+The mindstuff has an Identity-layer and an Ego-layer (Mahattattva and Ahaḿtattva) as well.

 In the crudification <!-- cycle, extroversial saiṋcara --> process, mindstuff gradually crudifies under the influence of static Activity until the crude solid is created.